 In Ireland, one in two people will receive a life-threatening cancer diagnosis in their lifetime.
 Historically most of these diagnoses would have led to a premature death.
 However, decades of research and trials mean that some cancers have effective treatments and interventions and overall, more than six out of ten patients receiving an invasive cancer diagnosis will live at least five years after that and many will be cured of cancer rather than die from it.
-This means that more than 200,000 people in Ireland have been through a cancer diagnosis and survive their diagnosis.
+This means that more than 200,000 people in Ireland have been through a cancer diagnosis and survive their diagnosis (Cancer statistics | Irish Cancer Society).

 According to the National Cancer Registry of Ireland (NCRI), close to 25,000 people received an invasive cancer diagnosis over the timescale of this report.
 While the age-adjusted rate of cancers is mostly stable, our aging population means that the numbers of cancers is projected to double in our lifetime.
-The most recent report from the NCRI indicates that the Covid-19 pandemic resulted in a 6% reduction in expected cancer diagnoses in 2021 (10% in 2020).
-This means there are cancer patients yet to be diagnosed.
+The most recent report from the NCRI showed a reduction in cancer diagnosis during the Covid-19 pandemic in 2021 of 4% (10% in 2020).
+For 2022, with registration still ongoing, the shortfall on projected cases was estimated to be 9%.
+This means there are people yet to be diagnosed with cancer in 2023 and in the future.

-The 2017 National Cancer Strategy specifically called out the vital importance of research and trials and sought commitment to build on the significant successes of previous strategies.
+The 2017 National Cancer Strategy specifically calls out the vital importance of research and trials and seeks commitment to build on the significant successes of previous strategies.
 Reflecting this commitment, the key elements of this third National Cancer Strategy, developed in 2016, include the key performance indicator (KPI) to double the number of patients on drug trials from 3% to 6% by 2020.
 In 2021, we estimate from our numbers that approximately 2% of Irish patients were on clinical trials.
+(Cancer Trials Ireland data)

-Cancer Trials Ireland saw a small increase in numbers of patients on all drug trials (Cancer Trials Ireland (CTRIAL) portfolio and non-CTRIAL portfolio) in 2022 compared to 2021, indicating a slow recovery post the COVID-19 pandemic and the HSE cyberattack of 2021.
+Cancer Trials Ireland saw an increase of 27.5% in the number of patients on all trials (CTRIAL-IE portfolio and non-CTRIAL-IE portfolio) in 2023 compared to 2022.

-DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+DIRECTORS' REPORT (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023